Caba, PH – San Carlos receives water system that supplies classrooms and vegetable gardens – 31 Mar 2014

 The students, teachers and parents are working and developing their vegetable garden with the very important help of the water system.
 Even when classes end this April, they have already set schedules, and will take turns to maintain the school’s gardens.
 The future yields of the vegetables are planned to be saved for school improvement as needed, and some are being allocated to be served to the under nourished children in the school community for free.

-San Carlos Elementary school is very grateful to Better Lives, Waves of Love, Happy Shine Garden shop and Quest Building and Maintenance Services.
+San Carlos Elementary school is very grateful to Better Lives, Waves of Love, Happy Shine Garden shop and Quest Building and Maintenance Services for supplying water to the classrooms and vegetable gardens.
 The school teachers and parents plan to continue to keep, maintain and be true to our joint objective to create positive change and sustainable solutions, to help other people live better lives.